-However, it’s main economic source were the numerous limestone quarries in the area, and the town soon gained the nickname “Stone City.”
+However, its primary economic source was the numerous limestone quarries in the area, and the town soon gained the nickname “Stone City.”
 In its heyday, two trainloads of limestone were shipped from Romeoville every morning on the Chicago Rock Island and Pacific Railroad.
 One of the most famous buildings constructed with Romeoville limestone was the Illinois State Capitol Building in Springfield.

 One original business in Romeoville that was in existence even before Route 66 came through is the White Fence Farm, which was established in the early 1920s.
 Situated right on Route 66, the roadside restaurant, which opened in a converted farmhouse, was first known for its hamburger sandwiches and Guernsey milk products, including ice cream.
-By the time U.S. Route 66 opened in November 1926, White Fence Farm had already served several thousand customers.
-It was operated by the original owner, Jack Peabody until his death in 1946.
+When U.S. Route 66 opened in November 1926, White Fence Farm had already served several thousand customers.
+It was operated by the original owner, Jack Peabody until he died in 1946.

-However, in the late 1950s, Romeoville annexed several parcels of land, on which, were built new subdivisions.
-The new homes soon filled up and Romeoville began to grow again, the population increasing from 197 in 1957 to more than 3500 by 1960.
-Today, Romeoville is called home to about 40,000 residents with several distribution centers, national companies, and corporate offices.
+However, in the late 1950s, Romeoville annexed several parcels of land, building new subdivisions.
+The new homes soon filled up, and Romeoville began to grow again, the population increasing from 197 in 1957 to more than 3500 by 1960.
+Today, Romeoville is home to about 40,000 residents with several distribution centers, national companies, and corporate offices.

 Continue your journey through Romeoville to nearby Joliet which provides a number of historical buildings and vintage Route 66 icons.